Geerodge/georgemc.co.uk/src/pages/consulting.md

 This is all done over one 90 minute call.

+#### 100% Money-Back Guarantee

-And if you're not happy at the end of the call...
+If you're not happy at the end of the call, I'll refund you.

-*I'll refund you*
+#### Stop Being Confused

+I'll help you gain clarity and achieve your goals.

+#### What's Next?

-Take these next steps and lets work together so you can understand how to achieve your goals and grow your business.
+Take these next steps to understand how to achieve your goals and who and where your audience are.

 1. [==Apply Now==](https://docs.google.com/forms/d/e/1FAIpQLSfa4xyRBOW0Nb6fMiMdxji5ndcPJ54yfYLGWPnQEsDadtML1Q/viewform) to see if we're a good fit.
 2. Book a one-to-one 90 minute call.